FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 5.rst

    :header-rows: 0

-   * - Type 4 inlet is a verticalinlet, and it is in a channelcell.
+   * - Type 4 inlet is a vertical inlet,

+       and it is in a channelcell.
      - THERE ARE VERTICAL TYPE 4 INLETS ASSIGNED TO CHANNEL ELEMENTS AND THE CHANNEL BED ELEVATION

        IS DIFFERENT  THAN THE INVERT ELEVATION.